lgorenstein/sinteractive/README.md

 ## Author:

-Lev Gorenstein, Rosen Center for Advanced Computing, Purdue University, 2020.
+Lev Gorenstein, Rosen Center for Advanced Computing, Purdue University, 2020-2023.
+Please note that as of September 2023 I am no longer affiliated with Purdue University.

 Contribute: https://github.com/lgorenstein/sinteractive